localrivet/gomcp/docs/content/docs/calling-tools.md

 ---
-title: Defining and Registering Tools
+title: Calling Tools
-weight: 10 # First item in Server section
+weight: 60
 ---

 One of the core features of MCP is the ability for servers to expose "tools" that clients can execute.
 This guide explains how to define and register tools in your `gomcp` server application.